May tries to save Brexit deal after vote to delay UK exit

-LONDON (AP) — British Prime Minister Theresa May is working to pull off an against-the-odds rescue for her European Union divorce deal, after Parliament voted to postpone Brexit to avert a chaotic U.K. departure in two weeks.
+LONDON (AP) — British Prime Minister Theresa May worked Friday to pull off an against-the-odds rescue for her European Union divorce deal, after Parliament voted to postpone Brexit to avert a chaotic U.K. departure in two weeks.

-May will spend Friday and the weekend trying to persuade opponents to support the withdrawal agreement, which Parliament has resoundingly defeated twice.
-That left Britain facing a disruptive “no-deal” exit on March 29, when a two-year countdown to departure runs out.
+May planned to spend the next few days trying to persuade opponents in her Conservative Party and its parliamentary allies to support the withdrawal agreement, which Parliament has resoundingly defeated twice.
+That left Britain facing a disruptive “no-deal” exit on March 29, when a two-year countdown to departure triggered in 2017 runs out.

-After months of deadlock over Brexit, the House of Commons voted Thursday to ask the EU to delay Britain’s exit.
+After months of political deadlock, the House of Commons voted by 413-202 Thursday to ask the EU to delay Britain’s exit.

-May hopes to win approval for her deal next week, then seek a delay until June 30.
-If it is rejected she says Britain will need a longer extension, which could see Brexit postponed indefinitely.
+The vote in itself won’t prevent Britain crashing out of the bloc — an outcome that could mean major disruption for businesses and people in the U.K. and the 27 remaining EU countries.
+By law, Britain will leave the EU on March 29, with or without a deal, unless it cancels Brexit or secures a delay.

 Most Read Business Stories